egremyb/STIProject/README.md

   `git clone git@github.com:Naludrag/STIProject.git`

 2. Run the script `run-docker.sh`.
 This script will build a docker image named `sti_project_naludrag` and will run it on the `8080` port of your localhost.

+If you are on Windows please use the script `run-docker.bat` because the OS does not recognize the `\r` in the sh file.

-So, you can access the site by typing `http://localhost:8080` on our web browser.
+After the script ended, you can access the site by typing `http://localhost:8080` on our web browser.

 After that you will see a login page you can use the following credentials: